Dogs are excellent companions, but their presence can sometimes wreak havoc on my lawn. But you can have a green lawn even with dogs running around.

 And Wrapping Up!

-• Dogs have a big impact on your yard's grass health and appearance.
+- Dogs significantly impact your yard's grass health and appearance.

 Keep your grass nice and your dog happy with these recommendations.